wandadrizzle/100DAYSOFCODE/journal/2024/100DAYSOFCODE-2024.md

+## 15 March 2024
+Days are tough.
+It's getting colder and there's all this talk about Devin.
+Should I keep on studying seriously or should I look into prompt engineering and data analysis?
+Sigh, I really need to shake off these doubts because I really won't be productive like this.

 ## 14 March 2024
 I want to watch SpoonFedStudy's [YouTube video](https://www.youtube.com/watch?v=FC4jcrB4RHc) on repeat the entire day.
 I have been starting to feel like I am not making a dent in my studies and self-improvement journey and was tempted to quit because it seems pointless.
 The guy is making sense.
 I should focus on putting the best I can at any given moment, and realise that future me is relying on me.
 I need to work at making instant gratification lose it's shine, and do more things that add value to my life.